Child Brain Development

 The second tier is the mid-brain and deals with emotion and memory.
 It contains the amygdala and the hippocampus and is often referred to as the "seat of learning."

-Survival Center - (Lower brain - neocortex) This area is fully developed at birth and handles basic instincts and functions to sustain life and movement.
-This area regulates breathing, digestion, heart rate, sleep, hunger, body temperature etc. and is responsible for the fight, flight or freeze response.
+Survival Center - (Reptilian brain - brainstem) This area is fully developed at birth and handles basic instincts and functions to sustain life and movement.
+This area regulates breathing, digestion, heart rate, sleep, hunger, body temperature, etc. and is responsible for the fight, flight or freeze response.

 Babies can be set off by light, touch, relocation, a wet diaper, noise, being alone or simply by being put down.
 When a young child's alarm systems go off, he depends on you to soothe him.

-Emotional Center - (Mid brain) The developmental focus is ages 0-4.
+Emotional Center - (Mid-brain - limbic system) The developmental focus is ages during 0-5.
 This area processes memory, emotions, the response to stress and is responsible for nurturing, caring, separation anxiety, fear, rage, social bonding and hormone control.

-This is the area of focus of development in the early childhood years.
+This area is the seat of our emotions and the focus of development in the early childhood years.
 Toddlers and preschoolers are operating from primarily from the limbic system or the emotional brain.

-Executive Center - (Higher brain - frontal lobes) The is the last area to be established and development continues through the mid-20s.
+Executive Center - (Thinking brain - prefrontal cortex) This is the last area to be established and development continues through the mid-20s.
 There are developmental spurts at approximately ages 5-6; 11-12; and around 15.

-This is the decision making center and responsible for rational thought, problem-solving, planning, attention, creativity, self-awareness and understanding and interpreting emotion.
+It is responsible for rational thought, problem-solving, planning, attention, creativity, self-awareness and understanding and interpreting emotion.

 Children, at different stages, have varying levels of access to the executive functions of the brain.
 Without the time to amass an array of emotional and physical experiences, their brains cannot always successfully predict, plan or react properly hence they may fail to act responsibly.

-There is a misguided notion that children should be more independent, faster, earlier and better to achieve success.
+There is a misguided notion that children should be more independent earlier, and do things faster and better

 It is an unrealistic goal that places tremendous pressure on each generation to achieve the impossible - more than 25 years of brain development and experience in only a few short years.